 Work out the spine of your essay: the route you're taking through the topic.
 Do this early, to help you decide what papers and books you must read fully, what you can skim in case it's useful, and what you can safely ignore.
 The simple, safe spine is to take one of the main things you're discussing at a time - one period, one country, one text, one theory - and say everything that needs saying about that one, before moving onto the next.
-The more fruitful option may be to pull out topics or themes (economics in the different countries, then politics, then terrain; imagery in all the texts, then language, then structure) or arguments (the different theories; the different historical contexts;) and discuss all your periods, texts or countries together under one heading (topic number one; theory number one), and then do the same for the next heading.
+The more fruitful option may be to pull out topics or themes (economics in the different countries, then politics, then terrain; imagery in all the texts, then language, then structure) or arguments (the different theories; the different historical contexts;) and discuss all your material together, heading by heading.
 Having a spine of topics, themes or arguments helps you go beyond merely describing what goes on in that country or that text, to analysing itm by highlighting what's the same and what's different in them.
 You can start to explore the reasons for the similarity and the differences.

 Write the first draft for yourself, to work out what you think, and the second draft for your reader, who doesn't yet know what you're trying to say.

 - Know what today's job on the essay is, and do it.
 Try not to get side-tracked into another section, or a different job (editing, say, when you should be checking references); if you're worried about forgetting an idea or correction, make a note.
 Don't fiddle, in other words.

 - Find ways to get distance from that first draft so you read it as a reader: put it away for a few days or hours; change the font; print it out; put it on your e-reader; do a swap with a friend.